-The selection of the bridge sites has been somewhat protracted due to the criteria being continuously amended and while five sites have been reviewed in the IEE it is quite possible that these sites will be further reviewed before any contract is awarded.
+14. The selection of the bridge sites has been somewhat protracted due to the bridge list being continuously amended and while four sites have been reviewed in the IEE it is quite possible that these sites will be further amended before any contract is awarded.
 Accordingly the IEE has two objectives (i) to review the bridges that have been selected and are included in the DFR and (ii) for the EMP to be sufficiently robust so that it may be applied to additional bridges that may be added at a later stage.